lndgalante/which-icon-is-that/README.md

 ## Heroku

-- Disable SSL mode
+- Important for Vercel Build

-> heroku config:set PGSSLMODE=no-verify --app=which-icon-is-that
+We need to scale WIIT web Dyno to 8 dynos in order to execute a build, since we've more that 5000+ requests to the API that end ups breaking it

 - Buildpacks

   - [heroku/deno](https://github.com/chibat/heroku-buildpack-deno.git)
   - [heroku/nodejs](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-nodejs)

-- Populate Heroku DB
+* Populate Heroku DB

   1. Create dump from local database